 The second is the Texas Plant Disease Handbook.
 It characterizes most diseases in these categories: Air Pollution Injury, Chemical Damage (Phototoxicity,) Drought Symptoms, Plants that Grow On Other Plants (like ball moss,) Viral Diseases, Wilt Diseases, Winter or Frost Injury, and Withering and Scorching of Foliage.
 They also list disease by name and types of plant.
 It includes color photos throughout.

 You can use these resources to try to diagnose the situation, or to be better informed when you ask for help.
-Local nurseries, arborists, Travis County Master Gardeners, Texas A&M AgriLife Extension, and the Texas Plant Disease Diagnostic Lab are all good places to go for advice and diagnosis.
+Local nurseries, arborists, Travis County Master Gardeners, and the Texas Plant Disease Diagnostic Lab are all good places to go for advice and diagnosis.

 Most Common Plant Diseases for Austin